 The best approach is to provide hands-on training sessions using the latest methods, such as augmented reality, GPT-based interactive Chatbots, gamification, etc. Employees must learn to maintain brand consistency across all touchpoints and in public relations.
 It includes brand usage manuals, writing guides, template decks, email signatures, brand asset libraries, and more.

 Another way of making education fun and productive is to engage employees through internal branding campaigns.
 These may include contests to create branded social posts or incentive programs to drive brand adoption.
 Training and education also explain the rationale and benefits of rebranding.
-It further helps to reduce the resistance towards change.
+It also helps to reduce resistance to change.

 Update Digital Properties

-After changing the visual identity elements, updating all the digital properties immediately is essential.
+After updating the visual identity elements, it is essential to update all digital properties immediately.
 The main goal of updating the digital properties is to ensure brand consistency across all touchpoints.
-It will help eliminate confusion and augment steps toward the rebrand.
+It will help eliminate confusion and facilitate steps toward the rebrand.

 Companies may face difficulties transitioning websites, social media, ads, and other digital properties simultaneously.
 This is because the process may be technically complex and time-intensive.
 A well-trained team can help overcome such challenges.